oban-bg/oban/README.md

 #### Strong Guarantees

 Unique jobs are guaranteed through transactional locks and database queries: they _do not_ rely on unique constraints in the database.
-This makes uniquness entirely configurable by application code, without the need for database migrations.
+This makes uniqueness entirely configurable by application code, without the need for database migrations.